asmotor/asmotor/doc/Linker.md

 ### Machine definition (-a)
 A machine definition file can be used to specify memory regions - locations, sizes and types.

-Please refer to (machine definition file documentation)[LinkerMemoryLayoutFile.md] for documentation on this format.
+Please refer to [machine definition file documentation](LinkerMemoryLayoutFile.md) for documentation on this format.

 ### Memory configuration (-c)
 Several machine definitions are built-in.
-This option selects a particurlar target machine's memory configuration.
+This option selects a particular target machine's memory configuration.
 Various sections types, names, banks and locations will be defined.

 ```
 -c<config>  Memory configuration